-Registration and inclusion in Big Boots Brew Day with the use of Pink Boots logos, recipe, and fundraising materials are open to those breweries, individuals, and establishments who have pledged to donate 2016 proceeds to Pink Boots Society.
-Registrants will receive an online file of the hi-res artwork for the promotion of Big Boots Brew, including tap handle art, bottle art, posters, logos, access to hi-res photos, release party materials, event calendar, social media resources, and newsletter support.
+Registration and inclusion in Big Boots Brew Day with the use of Pink Boots logos, recipe, and fundraising materials are open to those breweries, individuals, and establishments who have pledged to donate 2017 proceeds to Pink Boots Society.
+Registrants can download online files of the hi-res artwork for the promotion of Big Boots Brew, and may request to have any BBB event listed on our events calendar and newsletter.

 By registering for and participating in Big Boots Brew, you acknowledge that your use of Pink Boots logo/name/platform for your Big Boots Brew event is with the express intended purpose of participating in Big Boots Brew, including Big Boots and Little Boots.
 You further acknowledge:

 - Your event will go on the event calendar & your location will be pinpointed in the global map for Big Boots /Little Boots Brew Day Events.

 - Your information, name, photos sent to us, your logo and/or brewery name may be included in newsletter links promoting your participation in Big Boots Brew Day.

 - Your brewery contact information may be shared with Pink Boots chapter leaders in your area.